-The first shelters were Grandma and Grandpa’s root cellars where people stored their canned goods.
+The first below ground storm shelters were Grandma and Grandpa’s root cellars where people stored their canned goods.

 Then, around 1955 someone put a door on a concrete septic tank and began marketing the shelters that are partially buried out in the yard and are still offered today.